OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

 - `IMAGE_RESTRICTED_ATTR`: Image attribute to be restricted for users outside the oneadmin group
 - `VNET_RESTRICTED_ATTR`: Virtual Network attribute to be restricted for users outside the oneadmin group when updating a reservation.
 These attributes are not considered for regular VNET creation.

-If the VM template has been created by admins in the `oneadmin` group, then users outside the oneadmin group **can** instantiate these templates.
+If the VM template has been created by admins in the `oneadmin` group then users outside the oneadmin group **can** instantiate these templates.

 Sample configuration: